calclavia/Voltz-Mod-Pack/README.md

 ## Voltz Mod Pack
-The Voltz/Ampz mod pack consists various mods that uses the Universal Electricity API as well as some mods that are compatible with Universal Electricity.
-The pack consists of various tech mods that uses a standardized electricity system, brining technology and exciting possibilities into Minecraft.
+Voltz/Ampz is a mod pack that consists of various Universal Electricity mods introducing a realistic and technical aspect into Minecraft.
+Build large reactors and burn your enemies with missiles!
+Create contraptions with force fields and machinery!
+The pack will be sure to bring exciting new possibilities into Minecraft.

 ### Included Mods:
 * Applied Energistics (AlgorithmX2)